-The institute monitors course progress for all its courses.
+The Institute monitors course progress for all its courses.
 In accordance with the requirements of the National Code, this policy specifies:

-- a.
-The requirements for achieving satisfactory course progress - b.
-The process for assessing satisfactory course progress - c.
-The procedure for intervention for students who are at risk of failing to achieve satisfactory course progress - d.
-The process for determining the point at which the student has failed to meet satisfactory course progress - e.
-The procedure for notifying students that they have failed to meet satisfactory course progress requirements a.
-This policy relates to students, staff and DHA.
+- 1. The requirements for achieving satisfactory course progress - 2.
+The process for assessing satisfactory course progress - 3.
+The procedure for intervention for students who are at risk of failing to achieve satisfactory course progress

+- 4. The process for determining the point at which the student has failed to meet satisfactory course progress - 5.
+The procedure for notifying students that they have failed to meet satisfactory course progress requirements

-a.
-This policy is governed by the National Code.
+1. This policy was approved by the PEO